nhuntwalker/spanish-study/conjugations.md

 We used to make; we used to do
 Nosotros/nosotras hacíamos

-They/you used to make; they/you used to do Ellos/ellas/ustedes hacían
+They/you all used to make; they/you all used to do Ellos/ellas/ustedes hacían
 ```